Acacia longifolia: Invasive species

+Originally from Australia, Acacia longifolia, sometimes known as Sydney golden wattle, is an invasive tree species that has spread to Mediterranean habitats, including Portuguese coastal dunes.
+Its quick growth, high seed output, and capacity to fix nitrogen allow it to outcompete native plants and change soil conditions, decreasing biodiversity and altering ecological processes.
+Originally, it was planted to stabilize sand dunes and prevent erosion.

 Control

 In South Africa at least, the Pteromalid wasp Trichilogaster acaciaelongifoliae has been introduced from Australia, and has spread rapidly, achieving substantial control.
 The effect on the trees has been described as drastic seed reduction (typically over 90%) by galling of reproductive buds, and indirect debilitation of the affected plant by increased abscission of inflorescences adjacent to the growing galls.
 The presence of galls also caused leaf abscission, reducing vegetative growth as well as reproductive output.